zephyrproject-rtos/zephyr/boards/arm64/nxp_ls1046ardb/doc/index.rst

 Other hardware features are not supported by the Zephyr kernel.

-The default configuration can be found in the defconfig file:
+The default configuration can be found in the defconfig file for NON-SMP:

         ``boards/arm64/nxp_ls1046ardb/nxp_ls1046ardb_defconfig``

+Or for SMP:

+	``boards/arm64/nxp_ls1046ardb/nxp_ls1046ardb_smp_defconfig``

 There are two serial port on the board: uart1 and uart2, Zephyr is using uart2 as serial console.